MikeLungu77/Rectangles/README.md

 ﻿# Rectangles App

 Very basic console app.
 Will attempt to create a Grid and two rectangles.
+For additional use cases please update the console Program.cs directly.

 ### How to run
 #### In Visual Studio: